 It underlines how in the name of national security, a government can perpetrate a vast concoction against its own people.
-My initial impression of ‘No Place to Hide’ was of a literary ode to ‘Edward Snowden’, but, much to my satisfaction, it turned out to be much more than that.
+My initial impression of ‘No Place to Hide’ was of a literary ode to ‘Edward Snowden’.
+But, to my satisfaction, it turned out to be much more than that.

 For starters, in 2013, Greenwald published a series of articles in ‘The Guardian’ newspaper exposing the National Security Agency (NSA) and its secretive surveillance machinery.
-He accused the NSA of wiretapping phone calls, reading emails and online chats, collecting credit card details and insurance records of the American people.
+He accused the NSA of wiretapping phone calls, reading emails, collecting credit card details and insurance records.
 He was comprehensively aided by Edward Snowden, a former CIA contractor, who had legal access to the classified information during his days at the agency.

 Snowden exploded on the scene in the immediate aftermath of the leaks and quickly turned into a polarizing figure.
 He became a hero to many Americans, even while his detractors roundly criticized him for compromising national security.

-To Greenwald, Snowden is a hero, someone who sacrificed his own freedom for the enlightenment of people and the world at large.
+To Greenwald, Snowden is a hero.
+Someone who sacrificed his own freedom for the enlightenment of people and the world at large.
 However, his portrayal of Snowden doesn’t do enough to demystify the shroud which still remains over Snowden’s intentions to go public.
-Admittedly, Greenwald himself wasn’t first convinced at Snowden’s accounts to act against the Government.
+Apparently, Greenwald himself wasn’t first convinced at Snowden’s accounts to act against the Government.
 Ultimately, it was Snowden’s doggedness and his cogent, philosophical appeal that moved the author.

 Here’s Snowden on his quest, “I want to spark a worldwide debate about privacy, Internet freedom and the dangers of state surveillance.
 I am not afraid of what will happen to me…The only thing I can’t live with is knowing I did nothing.”